RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ## About the instructor

 I'm Robert Talbert, the professor for this course.
-I'm a Professor of Mathematics and also work in the president's office as Presidential Fellow for the Advancement of Learning.
+I'm a Professor of Mathematics and also work in the president's office.
 This is my 31st year of teaching overall (not counting tutoring gigs).
 I have a Ph.D. in Mathematics from [Vanderbilt University](http://vanderbilt.edu) and a B.S. degree from [Tennessee Tech University](http://www.tntech.edu).

 I was, at best, a thoroughly mediocre math student in school until my senior year of high school, when I had a teacher for Calculus (hi, Mrs. Allen) who stopped trying to cram things into my head and instead showed me the basics -- and then backed off, and let me work things out on my own (with support if I got stuck).
 Basically, this is how I teach today.